Ivan-Carlos/Debootstrap-Minimal/README.md

 -   In the box grub-pc make the first two options

 -   $ passwd
--   passwd config
+-   password config
--   passwd confirm
+-   password confirm

 -   Optional
 -   $ update-initramfs -u -k all